 Legal deposit copies of Below the Strandline are now being catalogued in the hallowed vaults of The British Library, The Bodleian Library Oxford University, Cambridge University Library, National Library Library of Scotland, National Library of Wales and The Library of Trinity College Dublin.
 They will certainly out-live me and hopefully my future generations will shift uncomfortably when they see what an odd chap I was and be concerned that it might carry through the family gene-pool.
 Maybe, just maybe, my book will get “spotted” one day.
 Long after everyone has forgotten those kitsch, cosy mystery reads knocked out by TV show hosts who live transiently in the public eye.
 Below The Strandline doesn’t do kitsch nor cosy and I doubt if its sequels will either.
 It is a one-off.
 It has grit.
 I’ve been told that the book could be turned into a great film if anyone from the film industry is up for the challenge.

-There is a free preview further down the page.
+There is a free “Look Inside” preview on the Shop Now link to Amazon’s page.
 This means that you can read a good chunk of the book before deciding to buy, which I hope you will.